 Generally in medical marijuana there are 400 different types of chemical compounds out of which only 80 of them are present in a cannabis plant.
 These 80 compounds are being named as Cannabinoids, which get attached to the breeders’ receptors of brain and spine when breeders used them to inhale and hence inducing the effect of a cannabis plant.
 The top five cannabinoids which help cannabis ruderalis being used in a medical purpose are THC, CBD, CBN, CBC and CBG.
 Each of them contains different compositions and characteristics which help them to use in different specific conditions to achieve a suitable output from them.
 Now let’s take a small look at the above described five different cannabinoids.

-- THC: It stands for delta-9-tetrahydrocannibinol and it is the most famous cannabinoids that generally found in a typical cannabis ruderalis plant and is also very effective as a mental stimulant and also acts as a muscle-relaxant.
+- THC: It stands for delta-9-tetrahydrocannabinol and it is the most famous cannabinoids that generally found in a typical cannabis ruderalis plant and is also very effective as a mental stimulant and also acts as a muscle relaxant.

-- CBC: CBC stands for cannabichrome and is also a component with high percentage THC contains and generally used together With THC as a pain killer and anti-inflammatory.
+- CBC: CBC stands for cannabichromene and is also a component with high percentage THC contains and generally used together With THC as a pain killer and anti-inflammatory.

-- CBG: CBG stands for cannabigerol and it impact only physical effect on the user instead of any psychoactive effect and is also generally not found in a significant amount in medical marijuanas as compared to the previous four’s.
+- CBG: CBG stands for cannabigerol and it impacts only physical effect on the user instead of any psychoactive effect and is also generally not found in a significant amount in medical marijuana as compared to the previous four’s.